-THIRTEEN TIPS TO HELP NAVIGATE THE MINEFIELD OF DIGITAL MEDIA TRAINING PROGRAMS
+TEN TIPS TO HELP NAVIGATE VFX and ANIMATION TRAINING PROGRAMS

 Visual effects school?
 Animation school?
 How do you pick the right school or program?
 What questions should you be asking prospective schools?
-Here are a few tips to help you pick a school that will get you more than just an empty diploma or degree:
+We get a lot of these questions.
+Here are some of our answers to the most common questions.

-We expect you to hold us to these same standards while researching.
-Go on.
-We can take it.
+We expect you to hold us to these same standards while researching your options.

 1. BE SKEPTICAL!

 Probably the first, best, most general advice we can give is to take a healthy, skeptical approach to all schools.
 Start from a “Prove it to me” point of view.
 Like anything, animation and vfx schools can vary in quality.
 You don’t want to invest your training budget somewhere that is known to have low success.
 It’s up to you to find out.

 Never rely solely on marketing from the school to tell you whether or not they will meet your training needs.
 Good researchers look for multiple sources of information for corroboration (like reviews from actual graduates and feedback from the industry regarding the quality of the graduates they have hired).
 That way, by the time the researcher gathers enough evidence to be convinced, she can be pretty confident about her results.

 Learning software tools is relatively straightforward compared to learning the job.
 Acquiring the right job skills for the creative and intense film and animation industries require a level of expertise that comes only from veteran members of the industry.